Last updated: 1 month ago

 "AirPods X" Price and Release Date

 Ming-Chi Kuo predicted the new earphones would launch in the second half of 2020.
-Apple has scheduled a "Hi, Speed" event for October 13, where it will announce the "iPhone 12" family.
-Perhaps the company will announce "AirPods X" alongside the new iPhones.
+Apple's "Hi, Speed" event on October 13, where it will announce the "iPhone 12" family, included the release of Beats Flex.